 - Pre-op Area: After you have checked in with the admissions department, you will probably go to the Pre-op Area, where you will be assigned a nurse who will take your blood pressure and ask you questions (such as if you had anything to eat or drink before arriving at the hospital).
-He or she will probably ask you some private questions about your habits and lifestyle, such as whether or not there's a chance you may be pregnant, or if you use drugs or alcohol.
-You should answer these questions truthfully because the healthcare providers, surgeons, and anesthesiologists need to know if there's anything they should look out for that may complicate your surgery.
+He or she will probably meet with you alone and likely ask you some private questions about your habits and lifestyle, such as whether or not there's a chance you may be pregnant, or if you use drugs or alcohol.
+You should answer these questions truthfully because the healthcare providers, surgeons, and anesthesiologists need to know if there's anything that could complicate your surgery.

 - Urine Test: Many hospitals require women/teen girls to have a urine pregnancy test.
 This routine and mandatory test is done on everyone of childbearing age, even if you are not sexually active.
 If there is a chance you could be pregnant, it is VERY IMPORTANT to let your doctor know!

 - Nail Polish: If you are wearing nail polish and haven't removed it yet, you will be given nail polish remover to take it off.
 This is done because the healthcare providers/nurses need to be able to see your natural finger nail to check your circulation.
-Nail polish may also get in the way of the pulse monitor, which is the small machine that gently clips onto your finger to keep track of your pulse.
+Nail polish may also get in the way of the pulse oximeter monitor, which is the small machine that gently clips onto your finger to keep track of how well you are breathing.

-- Acrylic nails: Most hospitals require that you remove at least 2 acrylic nails (one on each hand) so that your finger pulse can be checked.
+- Acrylic nails: Most hospitals require that you remove at least 2 acrylic nails (one on each hand) so that the pulse oximeter can be used.